zio/zio/docs/reference/core/runtime.md

 }
 ```

-The default runtime contains minimum capabilities to bootstrap execution of ZIO tasks.
+The default runtime provides the minimum capabilities to bootstrap execution of ZIO tasks.

 We can easily access the default `Runtime` to run an effect: